dotnet/docs-maui/docs/user-interface/graphics/draw.md

 }
 ```

 In this example, the area defined by the rectangle that's specified by the arguments supplied to the `SubtractFromClip` method is clipped from the image.
-The result is only the parts of the image outside the rectangle are visible:
+The result is that only the parts of the image outside the rectangle are visible:

 :::image type="content" source="draw-images/subtractfromclip.png" alt-text="Screenshot of an image that's been clipped with the SubtractFromClip method.":::